onecreativestudio/frontend-next-ts/README.md

 - Execute command within container: `docker exec -t -i mycontainer /bin/sh`

 - See [pruning](https://docs.docker.com/config/pruning/) for details on how to clean local environment.

+#### Repository maintenance:
+You may run `yarn upgrade-interactive --latest` to update dependencies.
+Ensure branch is up-to-date and tested locally or via pipepine before merging.

 \
 &nbsp;